 Is It Worth Getting a West Virginia Personal Injury Lawyer?

 Absolutely.
 The personal injury laws of West Virginia are very complex and riddled with numerous exceptions and caveats.
 It can be challenging even for experienced attorneys, let alone for non-professionals.

-Plaintiffs who represent themselves compromise their cases.
+Plaintiffs who represent themselves compromise their personal injury cases.
 Not only do they lack the necessary knowledge, but they also find it hard to remain objective and levelheaded – which is a must when navigating the legal system.
-As a result, they end up settling for far less than what they could have obtained if they had retained a qualified WV personal injury lawyer.
+As a result, they end up settling for far less than what they could have obtained if they had retained a qualified team of WV personal injury lawyers.

-What Percentage Does a Personal Injury Lawyer Charge in West Virginia?
+What Percentage Does a West Virginia Personal Injury Lawyer Charge?

 Most personal injury attorneys work on a contingency fee basis.
 That means they only get paid if and when you receive your compensation.
 At Robinette Legal Group, PLLC, we operate on a contingency fee basis too.

-When Should I Contact a West Virginia Personal Injury Lawyer?
+When Should I Contact a Personal Injury Lawyer?

-What Damages Can You Recover in West Virginia?
+What Damages Can You Recover in a West Virginia Personal Injury Accident?